NVIDIA/elements/README.md

 ## Projects

-- `/projects/demos` - Suite of standardized demo apps for Elements and Patterns
+- `/projects/starters` - Suite of standardized starter apps for Elements and Patterns
 - `/projects/elements` - Elements library: curated UI maintained by the Elements team
 - `/projects/elements-react` - Elements React library for React compatibility/support
 - `/projects/testing` - A set of testing utilities for Lit based Web Components.